MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

 #### Transition to Deeper Investigation

 Grubnar provides the players with additional supplies and a more detailed map of Bear Wood and Grukthar Hollow.
+	**Direct the players to the Wiki where those pages should now be public.**

 The players are now tasked with uncovering the mystery behind the disturbances and protecting the goblin tribe from the hidden threat, which will also stop the attacks on North Lodge.

 **Supplies Provided**:
-- A small bag of healing herbs (equivalent to a 5 healing potions)
+- A small bag of potent healing herbs (equivalent to a 5 healing potions)
 - A detailed map of The Hidden Cave, Grukthar Hollow, and Bear Wood.
 - Basic rations and water for their journey
 - A **LONG**-REST if they choose to take one.
 They can sleep at any of the tents in the Goblin Cave, or they can go back to the inn before heading back out.